20tab/twentytab-gmaps-places/README.md

 twentytab-gmaps-places
 =====================

-A django app on top of twentytab-gmaps and google maps api v3 to manage geolocation and markers with all the administrative level details
+A django app on top of twentytab-gmaps and google maps api v3 to manage geolocation and markers with all the administrative level details.

 *Note: this app is a alpha version.
 It needs tests and generalization.
 Feel free to contribute or use just some logic according to your needs.*

 ## Installation